Adesoyin/Product_Production-Project/README.md

 **Introduction**

 This project came up from the Microsoft Power BI challenge I saw on LinkedIn and immediately fell in love with the data.
-The data does not look like the regular production data I was familiar with, and this will widen my scope of data cleaning, DAX and visualization.
+The data does not look like the regular production data I was familiar with.
+Hence, it will widen my scope of data cleaning, DAX and visualization.

-Power BI Concepts applied
+**Power BI Concepts applied**

 1. Calculated Columns, Calendar table
 2. Data Modelling: Star Schema
 3. DAX measures